0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 ***
 ## Why build Pathbyter?

 I am a very curious person.
 While reading security research reports on different ransomware strains, I saw a pattern of programmatic features common among them that interested me.
 I researched Python ransomware projects on Github to see what solutions others had come up with to emulate those features.
 Almost every example I read encrypted files in an os.walk() loop and then displayed a ransom message asking for Bitcoin.
 Many lacked most if not all of the elements that I was really curious about.
 I had some ideas as to how I would go about implementing those features.
 Mix in some time and creative problem solving and we arrive at Pathbyter.
+As someone ultimately pursuing a career in cybersecurity engineering I think that it's important to understand how malware works on a programmatic level.
+I believe that ultimately it will enable you to build better tools and create more secure security architecture for your organization.
+As Sun Tzu said:

+Know the enemy and know yourself in a hundred battles you will never be in peril.
+When you are ignorant of the enemy but know yourself, your chances of winning or losing are equal.
+If ignorant both of your enemy and of yourself, you are certain in every battle to be in peril.

 ***
 ## Disclaimer

 Pathbyter is intended for educational purposes or for approved red team exercises only.
-The author does not take any responsibility for the misuse of this software, nor does he approve of the redistribution of this software for anything other than legitimate educational and/or professional reasons. **Do not use Pathbyter on a box you have not been given express permission to run it on.** There isn't a ransom message built into this project for a reason.
+The author does not take any responsibility for the misuse of this software, nor does he approve of the redistribution of this software for anything other than legitimate educational and/or professional reasons. **Do not use Pathbyter on a box you have not been given express permission to run it on.**

 <a class="github-button" href="https://github.com/0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python" data-icon="octicon-star" aria-label="Star 0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python on GitHub">Please do give this project a star if you like the code!</a>